-A simple step-by-step guide to making floral headbands
+A simple step-by-step guide to making fresh, floral headbands

 From Ancient Greek Olympians to Frida Kahlo, Shakespeare’s Ophelia to Lana Del Rey, and from Rembrandt’s ‘Flora’ to this year's fashion runways, the magic of flower crowns has us all under its spell.
 And how happy we are to be spellbound!

 Keep it simple with a few flowers and sprigs foliage or make a statement with a dramatic floral halo.
 Go for a mono-coloured crown of blush spray roses or experiment with tropical stems and textures.
 Anything and everything is possible when it comes to flower crowns!